alorence/django-modern-rpc/docs/misc/migration_guide.rst

 After
 *****

-With v2, an ``RpcServer`` instance must be created, and then used to register procedures0
+With v2, an ``RpcServer`` instance must be created, and then used to register procedures.

 .. code-block:: python
    :caption: myproject/myapp/rpc.py